 SHS Financial Practices

-I understand that there are charges for services received at Student Health Services including a $15.00 office visit charge for general medical visits including telemedicine.
-Other visit types may have a higher charge based on the level of service such as mental health or specialty visits.
+I understand that there are charges for services received at Student Health Services including a $15.00 office visit charge for general medical visits.
+Other visit types may have a higher charge based on the level of service, such as telemedicine, mental health or specialty visits.
 Payment for my visit is expected at the time of service.
 Unpaid health center charges or charges posted after my visit will be transferred to my student bursar account.
 I understand that there may be a delay in the posting of incurred SHS charges from the SHS clinical management system to my TAMU student bursar account.

-If I have health insurance, SHS can file a claim to my health insurance company/carrier except for Medicaid, CHIPS, and other Medicaid Products (e.g. Superior, Molina, Community Health, Texas Women’s, STAR, Cooks Children, etc.).
+If I have health insurance, SHS will file a claim to my health insurance company/carrier except for Medicaid, CHIPS, and other Medicaid Products (e.g. Superior, Molina, Community Health, Texas Women’s, STAR, Cooks Children, etc.).
 I am responsible for all co-pays, deductibles, co-insurance and non-covered services.
+Student Health Services will balance bill any amount not paid by your insurance carrier.
 All balances after insurance will be collected as above.

-Access the SHS Financial and General Consent policy here: Financial and General Consent Policy.
+Access the SHS Financial and General Consent policy here: Student Financial and General Consent Policy.

 This notice describes how medical information about you may be used and disclosed and how you can get access to this information.
 Please review it carefully.

 Your information is protected by federal law.
 Texas A&M University Student Health Services is required to maintain the privacy of certain confidential health information known as Student Health Records, or SHR, and to provide you with this notice of our legal duties and privacy practices with respect to your SHR.
 We are required to abide by the terms of this version of this notice, most currently in effect.